Spicy-Steve/beachcombersbliss/README.md

 # Beachcombers Bliss Website
-Shit ass website for a school project
+Website for a school project